 About the Butterflyway Rangers

-We are looking for 40 awesome people from communities across Canada to become our 2020 Butterflyway Rangers.
-We are looking for community builders, nature lovers, re-wilders, schemers, and dreamers.
+Since 2017, each year we have recruited awesome people from communities throughout Canada to become Butterflyway Rangers.
+They are community builders, nature lovers, re-wilders, schemers, and dreamers.
 Dedicated people with talents and skills to share with others in their communities.
-We need people who care.
+They are people who care.
 People with the courage to lead.
 People ready to shine.

-Butterflyway Rangers will help make their communities greener and healthier, one fun planting project and community event at a time.
-They will create opportunities, connect people and champion ideas.
+Butterflyway Rangers help make their communities greener and healthier, one fun planting project and community event at a time.
+They create opportunities, connect people and champion ideas.

 Rangers are the public face of the Butterflyway Project in their communities.
-They’ll get online leadership training and learn skills to influence and bring people together.
-They’ll learn about the wonders of bees, butterflies and wildflowers.
-And they’ll meet a ton of awesome people through the national Butterflyway Rangers network.
+They get online leadership training and learn skills to influence and bring people together.
+They learn about the wonders of bees, butterflies and wildflowers.
+And they meet a ton of awesome people through the national Butterflyway Rangers network.

 The goal of the Butterflyway Project is to establish habitat for local bees and butterflies in communities throughout the country.
-Each Ranger will be tasked with organizing a small local team to help them plant at least a dozen pollinator patches in 2020.
-They’ll receive a Butterflyway Ranger kit, including a Butterflyway T-shirt, garden signs and educational and campaign materials.
-To find out more about the benefits of being a Ranger, see below.
+Each Ranger is tasked with organizing a small local team to help them plant at least a dozen pollinator patches.
+To find out if there is a Ranger in your community, please email email@example.com.

 Benefits of being a Ranger

 The Ranger roles are voluntary (unpaid).
-We ask that Rangers participate in all three online webinars.
-Though Rangers contribute in a variety of ways, from hosting and participating community events to organizing plantings big and small, our experience has been that each volunteer commits between four and eight hours of volunteer time per month, from April through October 2020.
+Rangers participate in monthly webinars and contribute in a variety of ways, from hosting and participating in online and in-person events to organizing plantings big and small.

 Selection process and timeline